stephentetley/flix-basicdb/README.md

 # flix-basicdb

-A basic monadic database interterface for Flix using JDBC
+A basic monadic database interface for Flix using JDBC